Curious about getting a bidet, but don’t know where to start? This bidet comparison guide will help you decide.

 - Inexpensive.
 Washlets are inexpensive compared to a brand new bidet.

 - Options.
 You can buy washlets with heated seats and dry air sprays.
-There are washlets with nozzles from the front for female genital areas.

 - Power source.
 They require an electrical outlet nearby.
 Since the heating is electrical, in some cases, the heater might not work properly or be unreliable.